 How to Create a Document Library in HubSpot

 HubSpot users can easily create a library of documents and files that are easy to share with colleagues and contacts without leaving their CRM.
-This puts the content exactly where reps need it, when they need it throughout the sales process.
+This puts the content exactly where reps need it.

 To upload a document to your HubSpot CRM, go to Sales > Documents and select "Upload new document".